Ectomorphs are naturally thin and find it hard to gain muscle. To find out which body type you are, check out my previous blog post here.

 Aim for no more than 3 cardio sessions per week and cardio days should be separate to weight training days.
 Low to moderate intensity cardio works best for fat loss (read my blog post about this here).
 Power walking and jogging are great, but make sure you’re doing cardio you enjoy.
 If you hate jogging, and enjoy boxing or cycling, then do what you like!

-To find out more about the skinny legs workout and nutrition ebook for ectomorphs, click here.
+To find out more about the 3 Steps to Lean Legs workout and nutrition program for ectomorphs, click here.

 Read my blog post on how to do weights without getting bulky here.